 Message From the Executive Director

-Welcome to the Anaheim Housing Authority (AHA) webpage.
+Housing Authority (AHA) webpage.
 Here you will find information about the Section 8 Housing Choice Voucher (HCV) Program and how to apply for the program.

 The Section 8 HCV Program allows over 6,000 very-low income households to live in decent, safe, and affordable housing.
 Without rental assistance many of these households would be homeless, or living in substandard housing, and unable to afford the basic necessities of life for themselves and their families.
 I hope you will find this information useful and that it will benefit you or someone you care about.

 Description of the Section 8 Program